What is a Data Catalog and Why You (Definitely) Need it?

 Creating a data catalog requires an enterprise-wide agreement on standard data definitions and models based on individual perspectives.
 Achieving agreement on data models and definitions across diverging departments, with widely different views, is a daunting task but one that can be accomplished through a streamlined data governance effort.

 A catalog is just one component of an enterprise data governance framework within an organization.
-By utilizing data governance to build a data catalog, organizations can add data quality components to provide a measure of trust and they can add data lineage to link data definitions to business lingo from different departments.
+By utilizing data governance to build a catalog, organizations can add data quality components to provide a measure of trust and they can add data lineage to link data definitions to business lingo from different departments.

 By incorporating data quality within a data governance program, business users can also measure the impact data quality efforts have against the expectations of the business.
 By also having access to workflow capabilities and detailing data owners, stewards, and consumers, businesses encourage collaboration and increase accountability by providing transparency into data ownership.

 In addition, organizations must capture and monitor any changes to data in the catalog.
 An automated solution with discovery capabilities helps businesses identify and then investigate changes to deliver useful insights.
-With an integrated data governance program, enterprises successfully create and maintain a comprehensive data catalog, providing a wide variety of benefits.
+With an integrated data governance program, enterprises successfully create and maintain a comprehensive catalog, providing a wide variety of benefits.

 Data is a valuable asset, but only if business users can convert it into useful business intelligence.
 With a comprehensive business-ready catalog built through data quality powered data governance, business users are no longer dependent upon IT for the data they need.
-Instead, they can simply search their data catalog to locate the now high-quality and trustworthy information they demand.
+Instead, they can simply search their catalog to locate the now high-quality and trustworthy information they demand.
 IT is free to tackle their traditional roles and responsibilities and there is harmony between IT and business users.
 If there is any confusion within the catalog regarding data understanding, trust, or data quality, business users know exactly which data owner to contact for a resolution.

 Ultimately, a business-ready data catalog provides business users with easily accessible, high-quality data to develop meaningful business insights, improve decision-making, derive value, and gain a competitive edge.
 See how Precisely can help you build a successful data catalog to accelerate leveraging your data as an asset.

-Learn more about the basics of what a data catalog is, how it works and what business challenges it can help solve, read our eBook Looking for a Data Catalog?
+Learn more about the basics of what a catalog is, how it works and what business challenges it can help solve, read our eBook Looking for a Data Catalog?